 Next is to determine a length of time the scanner should scan at one position also improves the quality of the scan.
 The longer, the better.

-The file sizes of these scan can be enormous, so determine if you can use the black and white version or if you need the scan colour version.
-It seems to assist if it is in colour because the teams can have a better idea of the site since not the entire team can go to site.
+The file sizes of these scans can be enormous, so determine if you can use the black and white version or if you need the scan colour version.
+It seems to assist if it is in colour because the teams can have a better idea of the site since not the entire team can go-to site.

-It is crucial that enough time is giving for the scans to be completed and processed.
+Enough time must be giving for the scans to be completed and processed.
 If this is not done, you have scans that are unclear or the scan misaligns and inaccurate work will be done.
 If improper scans are done then more money will be spent to send people to site to do manual markups again (more inaccurate) or send the scanner again (costly).